Exemption of 3rd person from liability.

 Appointment of guardian.
 54.10(1)(1)

-A court may appoint a guardian of the person or a guardian of the estate, or both, for an individual if the court determines that the individual is a minor.
+A court may appoint a guardian of the estate for an individual if the court determines that the individual is a minor.
+Except as provided in ss.
+48.427

 A court may appoint a guardian of the estate for an individual if the court finds by clear and convincing evidence that the individual is aged at least 18 years and is a spendthrift.